nim-lang/Nim/doc/manual_experimental_strictnotnil.rst

-If a type can include `nil` as a valid value, dereferencing values of the type is checked by the compiler: if a value which might be nil is derefenced, this produces a warning by default, you can turn this into an error using the compiler options `--warningAsError:strictNotNil`
+If a type can include `nil` as a valid value, dereferencing values of the type is checked by the compiler: if a value which might be nil is derefenced, this produces a warning by default, you can turn this into an error using the compiler options `--warningAsError:strictNotNil`:option:.

 If a type is nilable, you should dereference its values only after a `isNil` or equivalent check.

 local turn on/off
 ---------------------

-You can still turn off nil checking on function/module level by using a `{.strictNotNil: off}.` pragma.
+You can still turn off nil checking on function/module level by using a `{.strictNotNil: off.}` pragma.
 Note: test that/TODO for code/manual.

 nilability state